 The author of “The Natural Way To Stop Snoring”, Elizabeth Scott, has revealed in her book that singing has a huge impact on our palatal muscles.
 Her recommendation was to sing sharp notes of ‘Ye’ or ‘Ya’ at consistent intervals.

 Alisa Ojay recommended in her program ‘Singing for Snorers’ to regularly make ‘ung’ and ‘ga’ sounds.
 By making the ‘ung’ sound, the palate will drop off on your tongue.
 On the other hand, the ‘ga’ sound will lift your palate up.

 Dr. Geraldo Lorenzi Filho, a Brazilian physician followed a different approach.
 He ran a study on exercises for stopping snoring in 2015.
 The study showed an amazing result.
 36% of participants reduced the frequency of their snoring after the study.
 Also, the volume of snoring reduced by 60%!
 The participants simply had to follow a particular exercise 3 times a day for about 8 minute long sessions each time.
 Here is this simple exercise:

 Dr. Geraldo asked them to push back their tongue along with the palate or lift up the uvula along with the soft palate while making an ‘Ahh’ sound.
 The study involved only 39 participants and it produced a satisfactory result that showed exercises are definitely effective against snoring.

 Though in this article I have shared 15 exercises to stop snoring, these do tend to take time and have to be done extremely regularly to be effective.
-To be extremely honest, I am not as regular as I should be about doing these exercises every day to stop snoring.
+To be extremely honest, I was not as regular as I should have been about doing these exercises due to time constraints.

-Some of my favorite anti-snoring products are listed below:
+Some of my favorite anti-snoring products for mild snorers are listed below: